moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-docker.md

 --8<-- 'code/node-operators/terminal/syncing-process.md'

 !!! note
-    Depending on how long the chain you are syncing your node to, the process might take as long as a few days.
+    The length of the syncing process is directly proportional to the size of the chain you are syncing to.